markvan/basic-interval-graph/README.md

 1. used the [wikipedia example](https://en.wikipedia.org/wiki/Interval_graph) augmented with non-intersecting interval 'H'.
 2. Output is good, see below.
 3. Some todos, grep for them in the code.
-4. Could do with reading code and tests, and refactoring the tests to make two files DRYer.
-5. Not that pleased that my test package is under directory 'src' and not under directory 'test'
+4. Not that pleased that my test package is under directory 'src' and not under directory 'test'.
+5. Reasonably well tested except for a couple of utility functions.
+6. Most JavaDoc is in place
-6. Fairly pleased after not touching Java for five years, by the time I finished I was not needing to look up syntax for the code I was writing.
+7. Fairly pleased after not touching Java for years.

-### Output
+### Output from running main

+Format has changed a bit

 ```
 Parsing the interval data